mucsci-students/2021sp-420-Syrup/README.md

 # CSCI 420 (Spring 2021) Syrup UML Editor

-This is a command line program that allows the user to create a UML diagram in text form based off of their input.
-In this current UML, the user will be able to add, delete and rename classes and attributes as well as add and delete relationships between these classes.
-The user can also display this data in the terminal along with saving and loading in a JSON format.
+This is a GUI and command line program that allows the user to create a UML diagram in text form based off of their input.
+In this current UML, the user will be able to add, delete and rename classes, methods and fields as well as add and delete relationships between classes.
+The user has the option to run this UML in GUI or command line form.

 ## Requirements